ub-math/exam_guides/docs/instructor.md

 the exam password.
 </li>
 <li>
-After the exam (but before grading is done), download gradesheet from Gradescope in the csv format and email this file to Michelle.
+If your course is using Gradescope for collection student submissions, after the exam (but before grading is done), download gradesheet from Gradescope in the csv format and email this file to Michelle.
 This file contains the student submission times.
 Michelle will use it to create a time chart and send you the link.
 See below for more information about time charts.
 </li>